Services for Cities & Townships

 Check out some of the options below to see if we can be of service to your community.
 If you have any questions about whether or not we can provide a service, give us a call at 330-643-2860.

 The County Engineer acts as the Engineer for each of Summit County's townships.
 The Engineer's office has assigned each township a dedicated County Engineer's office employee, who attends township meetings and is available to answer any questions the township may have.
 This is a valuable way to keep the lines of communication open and ensure the Engineer's office is aware of infrastructure issues in each township.
 Townships needing engineering services can fill out the request online here.
 Please review the Township Services Policy before making the request.
+In addition to the engineering services, townships, villages, and cities in the Surface Water Management District may submit Drainage Concern Forms online at the link below.

 The Summit County Engineer's office and the Summit County Executive's office have developed a local grant program intended to help communities pay for road projects that directly promote economic development in the region.
 Find out more here.